mserver5 − the MonetDB server version 5

 The minimal pipeline necessary by the server to operate correctly. minimal_pipe=inline,remap,deadcode,multiplex,garbageCollector

-The default pipe line contains as of Feb2010 mitosis-mergetable-reorder, aimed at large tables and improved access locality. default_pipe=inline,remap,costModel,coercions,evaluate,emptySet,aliases,pushselect,mitosis,mergetable,deadcode,commonTerms,joinPath,reorder,deadcode,reduce,matpack,dataflow,history,multiplex,garbageCollector
+The default pipe line contains the mitosis-mergetable-reorder optimizers, aimed at large tables and improved access locality. default_pipe=inline,remap,costModel,coercions,evaluate,emptySet,aliases,pushselect,mitosis,mergetable,deadcode,commonTerms,joinPath,reorder,deadcode,reduce,matpack,dataflow,history,multiplex,garbageCollector

 The no_mitosis pipe line is identical to the default pipeline, except that optimizer mitosis is omitted.
 It is used mainly to make some tests work deterministically, and to check/debug whether "unexpected" problems are related to mitosis (and/or mergetable). no_mitosis_pipe=inline,remap,costModel,coercions,evaluate,emptySet,aliases,pushselect,mergetable,deadcode,commonTerms,joinPath,reorder,deadcode,reduce,matpack,dataflow,history,multiplex,garbageCollector

 The sequential pipe line is identical to the default pipeline, except that optimizers mitosis & dataflow are omitted.
 It is use mainly to make some tests work deterministically, i.e., avoid ambigious output, by avoiding parallelism. sequential_pipe=inline,remap,costModel,coercions,evaluate,emptySet,aliases,pushselect,mergetable,deadcode,commonTerms,joinPath,reorder,deadcode,reduce,matpack,history,multiplex,garbageCollector

 The conf-file readable by mserver5 consists of parameters of the form "name=value".